 Trouble controlling my drinking

 I have just realized that I am not able to handle alcohol.
 Whenever I go to a bar or a club, I drink to excess.
 I do not have any urge to drink.
 However, when I am in a club or a bar, the same thing happens: I drink too much!
 This is making me think that I am an alcoholic.
-My question is: Where can I go for help here at Columbia?
+My question is: Where can I go for help?
 Thanks.

-For some, problem drinking is situational: they may only abuse alcohol when they are in certain environments or when there are specific "triggers" present.
 Since you've noticed that you drink too much when you're in clubs and bars, these physical places might be triggers for you.
 There are other influences you may want to consider as well.
 When you go out drinking, are you with the same people?
-Do they also drink too much?
-Do you only go out when you're stressed out or upset about something?
-If you can identify the circumstances around your excessive drinking, you may be able to avoid them in the future or address any underlying issues.
-You can find some ideas for balancing alcohol use by reading Hangover helper — and tips for healthy drinking.
+How do their drinking habits compare to yours?
+Do you only go out when you're stressed out or upset?
+If you can identify the circumstances around your heaviest drinking, you may be able to avoid them in the future or address any underlying issues.

 There are other strategies you can use to avoid triggers or address cravings when they come up.
 Some of them may include:

 - Reaching out to a sober buddy when intense cravings occur.

 - Distracting yourself by leaving the triggering environment or picking up a hobby.

 - Avoiding common trigger spots, such as sporting events or bars.

 - Creating flashcards for yourself with strategies for how to deal with cravings when they come up.